rcuevass/Probabilistic_programming_intro/ANN_Titanic_PyMC3/Titanic.md

-# An introduction to probabilistic programming
+# A brief introduction to probabilistic programming
 #### by Rogelio Cuevas